 - Guest post on magazines in your niche to help spread your name and showcase your expertise.
 This helps build up your reputation and credibility.

 - Start building your social media network.
 You can start posting about your niche now and build up an audience before you sell.

 - Work with and collaborate with others in your niche.
 If they have a store, you can later sell your product through them, or you can combine your talents to offer a bigger package offering.

 These tips will help you build up your brand, your trust, and your credentials.
 When building these, however, it is important that you always have a strong design aesthetic, so if you don’t have those skills, it is wise to hire someone to:

 - Create Your Website

-- Create Your Logo
+- Create Your Logo with logo maker

 - Create Your Branding